-In the year 2022, all the contaminants that were tested were below the limits set by the regulatory agencies.
+In the year 2023, with the exception of one Total Coliform present result, which repeat sampling showed all absent results, all the contaminants that were tested were below the limits set by the regulatory agencies.
 With certified operators, continuous training and monitoring by IDEM and the EPA, the Town of Chandler is committed to providing the cleanest, safest and most efficient water supply possible to its customers.